-Behavioral therapy for children with autism can impact brain functionFebruary 14th, 2013 in Autism spectrum disorders /
+Behavioral therapy for children with autism can impact brain functionFebruary 14, 2013 in Medicine & Health / Autism spectrum disorders

 Using functional magnetic resonance imaging (fMRI) for before-and-after analysis, a team of researchers including a UC Santa Barbara graduate student discovered positive changes in brain activity in children with autism who received a particular type of behavioral therapy.